ashtonesawyer/FitBot/README.md

 * Intent Specific Help -- gives an overview of the specific intent and a phrase to get the user started using that intent

 # Use
 To try the bot, you can follow [this link](https://bot.dialogflow.com/35696ed9-14b6-4ba0-ba62-f2c23334ac2c).

 To use the code, you will have to create your own agent.
 Upload the [FitBot-interactionModel](/FitBot-interactionModel) folder as a zip within the Dialogflow console settings and copy/upload [Fitbot-fulfillment/index.js](/FitBot-fulfillment/index.js) to the fulfillment.
+You'll also need to get your own API key (see the link below).
+In order to add the fulfillment, you will have to connect the dialogflow agent to payment (you will be prompted to do so), but nothing will actually get charged.
+The API is completely free.

 # Testing
 No automated tests have been written for this project.
 All testing has been done manually in either the Dialogflow Console or Web Demo.